If you pay for your home insurance through an escrow account, you’re not alone.

 No matter where you are in your policy term when you switch – near the renewal date, mid-term, or just a couple months in – the same steps outlined above apply if you pay through escrow.
 You can switch policies at any time.

 So what are you waiting for?
-Get better coverage at a better price.
+Get a quote to see if you can get better coverage at a better price.